Android XR: Everything you need to know

 Android XR software will underpin the XR headsets and glasses hardware, giving them access to Play Store apps that you won't get on other platforms — mainly Meta's Horizon OS on Quest.

-The platform itself supports certain universal features like hand/controller tracking with external cameras or eye tracking with inward cameras — both enabling the kind of controls you see on the Apple Vision Pro.
+The platform itself supports certain universal features like hand/controller tracking with external cameras or eye tracking with inward cameras — both enabling the kind of controls you first saw on the Apple Vision Pro, and now see on Galaxy XR.
 However, hardware developers will need to make devices that can take advantage of these tools.
+Samsung was the first to do so, but there are presumably more to come.

 What apps will run on Android XR?